How To Recognize Notes On The Fretboard

 Now back to the chords.
 Here are some examples.

 Notice how they create a pattern or shape?
 Especially the G E & D. Look at the C. A diagonal line across the strings.
 The A is a straight line across 3 strings.
 Real simple stuff if you break it down that way.
-And this works with all chords that you’ll come across.
+And this works with all the chords that you’ll come across.
 No matter if they are natural chords, or alternate chords or barre chords or even simple power chords.
 It doesn’t matter, they can all be broken down this way for easier learning.
+But in order to do so, you have to know how to recognize notes.

 Be sure to check out my lesson on how to read chord charts in a very simple easy to understand way.
 It will open your eyes more to what we are talking about here today.